Welcome to our review of the best canvas tent currently on the market!

 The White Duck Wall Tent takes three adults to pitch and is the hardest canvas tent we reviewed to set up.
 The DANCHEL Bell Tent is also a lot of effort but comes with a more intuitive design than the wall tent, making it easier than the wall tent.

-The easiest tent to set up and take down was the Kodiak Swag, which unlike other canvas tent designs must be able to be pitched by one person.
-The only potentially tricky part of setup is the middle pole which has to be put up from inside the tent, which can be a little cramped but is certainly manageable for most campers.
+The easiest canvas tent to set up and take down was the Kodiak Swag tent, which unlike other canvas tent designs must be able to be pitched by one person.
+The only potentially tricky part of setting up the tent is the middle pole.
+This has to be put up from inside the tent, which can be a little cramped but is certainly manageable for most campers.

 The Kodiak Truck Bed Tent is a slightly different design to other tents, using the truck as the base for the tent to be raised on.
 Users have complained that it can be difficult to get the tent secure, despite being designed to be compatible with their truck.

-The Kodiak Flex-Bow is harder to pitch than non-canvas comparable tents but it is easier than the other models reviewed here, other than the Swag.
-One adult can set this tent up without much difficulty which is a great advantage of the Flex-Bow
+The Kodiak Flex-Bow tent is harder to pitch than non-canvas comparable tents but it is easier than the other tents reviewed here, other than the Swag tent.
+One adult can set this tent up without much difficulty which is a great advantage of the Flex-Bow tent.

 Which tent is the quickest to pitch?